-If you are staying near Punta Limones or Las Coloradas areas continue straight over the first roundabout and at second roundabout, take the exit you need, as per the instructions on finding your accommodation that Optima Villas have provided you with.
+If you are staying near Punta Limones or Las Coloradas areas, continue straight over the first roundabout and at the second roundabout, take the exit you need, as per the instructions on finding your accommodation that Optima Villas have provided you with.

 From the airport to the resort, the drive takes between 30 and 35 minutes.